 Cluster tests are generated to test either a single device or cluster of non-boundary-scan devices surrounded by boundary-scan devices.
-This capability allows you to extend vectors created in the CAE environment into your boundary-scan testing.
-The cluster test tool provides a means of translating those parallel CAE vectors into a serial format for easy application in your boundary-scan system.
+This is achieved through Component Actions.
 This tool should provide a means of automatically setting the values for boundary-scan control cells to control the operation of bidirectional and tristate pins during vector application and response acquisition.